ndevar132/decode-rtp-audio/README.md

 The converted audio is in raw format.
 To convert raw audio to wav, you could use sox.
 Script `convert_wav.py` in the source can be used to convert raw audio to wav.

+Few samples of decoded rtp audio can be found in folder `sample-audio-out`

 ## Requirement

 To use this program you have to install several python package: `dpkt, pypcap`.